PrideLab/PRIDE-PPPAR/README.md

 * The table file “leap.sec” needs to be downloaded now, and the “glonass_chn” table file is removed and replaced by the “sat_parameters” table filex
 * GUI version of PRIDE PPP-AR with additional plotting functions
 * Fix known bugs

+2022-04-22

+* install.sh: default table directory can be set outside /home directory
+* pdp3.sh: support file path with spaces, improve recognition ability of RINEX file name in multi-day processing
+* pdp3.sh: bug fixes for not using M14.ATX in multi-day processing with CODE products
+* table: add M14.ATX

 ## Getting in Touch